Gareth Coles, the man Read more [...]

 Funeral Directors Category: Wales

-Gareth Coles, the managing director and the inspirational heart of Coles Funeral Directors is the principal funeral director, ably supported by fellow funeral directors James Rogers and Steven Long.
-Alongside them is a team of exceptionally well trained and highly skilled people led by Claire Robertson, the office manager, all focused on ensuring that you receive the most professional and personal service possible.
-Gareth’s brother Alex and his wife Francesca are both very much part of the business too, and there is a strong family feeling in the tight knit team that Gareth leads.
+Gareth Coles, the managing director and the inspirational heart of Coles Funeral Directors is the founder of the business, and is ably supported by his wife Francesca who is Head of Communications, and fellow funeral directors Steven Long and Angela Thomas.
+Alongside them is a team of exceptionally well trained and highly skilled people led by Claire Robertson, the office manager and Steve Dwyer, the team leader, all focused on ensuring that you receive the most professional and personal service possible.
+Gareth’s brother Alex is part of the business too, and there is a strong family feeling in the tight knit team that Gareth leads.

 Gareth started a part time job driving as a chauffeur / bearer for a small carriage master’s business while he was at university, and this gave him the opportunity to see many funeral homes in the Cardiff area.
 He quickly realised that there was potential to offer families a much better service, and at the age of 25 he took the risky decision to buy an existing funeral home, with very limited funds.
-In the twelve years since, he has transformed the business into one of the finest, most innovative and professional funeral directors we’ve seen.
+In the years since, he has transformed the business into one of the finest, most innovative and professional funeral directors we’ve seen, and Coles now have three funeral homes serving the people of Cardiff and the surrounding areas.

 Gareth is an absolute perfectionist, and this shows in every aspect of the company; the care and support that is offered to every family, the calibre of the staff and the training that they receive, the ultra-modern, contemporary premises, the systems and processes that are in place behind the scenes that underpin the smooth running of the business and the forward-looking approach that ensures that Coles is always looking to improve their service to their community.